1422

 Henry would not remember a time when he had not been king.
 The situation was unprecedented.
 No king of England had succeeded to the throne at so young an age.
 Henry III was nine when his father died in 1216, and Richard II was ten when his grandfather, Edward III, died in 1377.
 Henry VI was the only English king to be crowned twice and buried twice.
 Uniquely at a time when military prowess was required of a king, Henry never took part in a battle, although England was at war, first with France and then with herself, throughout his reign.

-Henry was baptised by Henry Chichele, Archbishop of Canterbury and his godparents were his uncle John, Duke of Bedford, his great uncle Henry Beaufort, Bishop of Winchester, and a high-ranking visitor to England, Jacqueline, Countess of Hainault (1, 2).
+Henry was baptised by Henry Chichele, Archbishop of Canterbury.
+His godparents were his uncle John, Duke of Bedford, his great uncle Henry Beaufort, Bishop of Winchester, and a high-ranking visitor to England, Jacqueline, Countess of Hainault (1, 2).

 “And sone aftur, Kynge Henry the vi was born in the castell of Wyndesore, the day of seynt Nicholas the Bisshop the yere of oure Lord Ihesu Criste M cccc xxj, whos godfaderis and godmoderis at the fontstone weren these: sir Henry Beauford, Bisshop of Wynchestir, and John, Duke of Bedford; and the Duchesse of Holand was his godmodir; and at his confirmaciion the Erchebisshop of Caunterbury was his god ffadir.”
 Brut Continuation D, p.
 427